 On 8th January 2025, Kate Evans emailed Robert Mills-Pereira, the agent for permission 24/00149/VAR, noting that given the results of the appeal decision, the closed board fence remains in contradiction to the boundary treatment plans approved within permission 21/00058/COND.
-Given the Planning Inspector's report, as well as the Planning Officer's 2022 advice that closed board fencing would not be appropriate, Ms Evans did not invite a retrospective planning application and required the closed board fence be removed from the site by 5th February 2025.
+Given the Planning Inspector's report issued with the appeal decision, as well as the Planning Officer's July/August 2022 advice that closed board fencing would not be appropriate, Ms Evans did not invite a retrospective planning application and required the closed board fence be removed from the site by 5th February 2025.